denoland/deno/std/style_guide.md

 The filename `mod.ts` follows Rust’s convention, is shorter than `index.ts`, and doesn’t come with any preconceived notions about how it might work.

-## Within `deno_std`, do not depend on external code

-`deno_std` is intended to be baseline functionality that all Deno programs can rely on.
-We want to guarantee to users that this code does not include potentially unreviewed third party code.

-## Within `deno_std`, minimize dependencies; do not make circular imports.

-Although `deno_std` is a standalone codebase, we must still be careful to keep the internal dependencies simple and manageable.
-In particular, be careful to not to introduce circular imports.

-## For consistency, use underscores, not dashes in filenames.

-Example: Instead of `file-server.ts` use `file_server.ts`.

-## Format code using prettier.

-More specifically, code should be wrapped at 80 columns and use 2-space indentation and use camel-case.
-Use `//format.ts` to invoke prettier.

-## Exported functions: max 2 args, put the rest into an options object.
+### Exported functions: max 2 args, put the rest into an options object.

 When designing function interfaces, stick to the following rules.